 The RISM website, developed with the cooperation of the Akademie der Wissenschaften und Literatur (Digitale Akademie) in Mainz, is regularly updated by the Zentralredaktion and the working groups.
-It enjoys increasing popularity, having welcomed 40,627 visitors this year, or about 3,385 visitors each month.
-In total, 1,462 people have registered on the website.
+It enjoys increasing popularity, having welcomed 63,600 visitors this year, or about 5,300 visitors each month.
+In total, 1,523 people have registered on the website.

-A RISM Facebook page appeals to another international audience and has 1,065 fans.
+A RISM Facebook page appeals to another international audience and has 1,271 fans.
 RISM is also active on Twitter.

 The brochure RISM: An Overview may be obtained from the Zentralredaktion.
 It is available in an English-German version as well as English-Russian.
+A new, updated version of the former was published in 2015.